bposzewiecka/phaseDancer/README.md

        └─── contig-name_n.fasta
 ```

-In case of the example input data structure should have following structure:
+In case of the example input data should have following structure:

 ```
 │  config.yaml